-We had an exciting trip to the Wishing Wood on Friday 17th January, imagining that we had been stranded on an island and had to build shelter, fire, collect food and source fresh water.
+We had an exciting trip to the Wishing Wood on 17th January, imagining that we had been stranded on an island and had to build shelter, fire, collect food and source fresh water.
 Each tribe had their own settlement, which they soon found they had to defend from other tribes who tried to steal their food!
 We didn't take too many photos because a) it poured with rain and b) we were just having too much fun!

-We kick started Spring term with a trip to The Sainsbury Centre of Visual Arts on Wednesday 8th January, which introduced the concept of human journeys through an artist-supported tour and workshop, in which we drew objects from the collection and presented them in pop-up books we made.
+We kick started Spring term with a trip to The Sainsbury Centre of Visual Arts on 8th January, which introduced the concept of human journeys through an artist-supported tour and workshop, in which we drew objects from the collection and presented them in pop-up books we made.

 Have a look at this amazing piece of writing by one of our year 4 children, based on one of our literacy units: Ruin is a short film set in a post-apocalyptic landscape!